stennety/mywebsite/_posts/2022-05-25-building-your-toolbox-and-sharpening-your-tools.md

 ## Quality Engineering

 Tester?
 Quality Engineer?
 QA?
-There rare many named roles in Software Testing, that can imply different work and scope, but often involve some of the same core skills.
+There are many named roles in Software Testing, that can imply different work and scope, but often involve some of the same core skills.

 What is your bag?
 People, Process, or Product?
 This is the question that has led Meg to have a Job role existential crisis!